Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 ATTENTION!
 Make sure that you already have a physical LAN connection up running with a link to a router or the internet.
+If you get: could no connect to 192.168.11.150 :2081, then restart LINUX, and give a bit more time before you start any X Application.
-If X-Applications cant be started, do a reinstallation by reinvoking the instllation and make sure TAP was installed propper, returns 0 if it worked.
+If X-Applications cant be started, do a reinstallation by reinvoking the installation.
+Do a restart of the PC bevore reinvoking the installation.
+Make sure TAP was installed propper, it returns 0 if it worked.

 LAN connectivity:
-If the install script could not rename your Windows physical LAN connection to 'LAN1' then you must rename your Windows physical LAN connection to 'LAN1' You can disable the bridge connection to the Internet if you add a leading hash sign to the following line within settings.txt eth2=ndis-bridge,"LAN1", -> #eth2=ndis-bridge,"LAN1",
+If your Windows physical LAN connection to the internet is not named 'LAN1' then you must rename your Windows physical connection 'LAN1' or you may change the name in settings.txt.
+You can disable the bridge connection to the Internet if you add a leading hash sign to the following line within settings.txt eth2=ndis-bridge,"LAN1", -> #eth2=ndis-bridge,"LAN1",